-In accordance with the Tower Hamlets Threshold Guidance (Appendix D) the DSL will first make contact with the team manager followed by the service manager followed by the divisional director.
+In accordance with the THSCP Multi-Agency Escalation and Resolution Policy the DSL will first make contact in writing with the team manager followed by the service manager followed by the divisional director.
 At every level of escalation there should be discussion and concerted effort to resolve any professional difference.
 It is important that the DSL at each point of escalation puts the concerns in writing.

-36. APPENDICES
+APPENDICES

-ii Appendix 1: Safeguarding Poster (displayed in all teaching rooms and staffrooms)
+i Appendix 1: Safeguarding Poster (displayed in all teaching rooms and staffrooms)